hazelweakly/hazelweakly.me/src/_talks/qcon-san-francisco-2023--understanding-platforms-what-they-are-why-they-work-when-to-use-them-how-to-build-them/index.md

 ## A Platform Is An Abstraction That Platforms Like A Platform

-## Platform teams are organizationally empowered to address cross-cutting changes
+## Platform teams are organisationally empowered to address cross-cutting changes

 With a combination of technical, procedural, and cultural improvements